UNO-NULLify/eCTF20/docs/internal/code-reviews.md

-IMPORTANT NOTE: There are MANY uses of strcmp in the reference code, we NEED to replace these with strncmp and specify an expected size.
+IMPORTANT NOTE: There are MANY uses of strcmp in the reference code, we should replace these with strncmp and specify an expected size.

 ### /mb/drm_audio_fw/src/secrets.h